DavidFichtmueller/charters/charters/outreach.md

 ### Charter

-The charter may be revised as and when necessary by the OAC and changes submitted for the approval of the Executive Committee of TDWG.
+Following the [TDWG constitution](https://github.com/tdwg/constitution), this charter may be revised to better reflect the strategic priorities of TDWG or changes within this FS.
+These changes will be presented to the TDWG membership for open consultation for at least 21 days prior to approval by the Executive.

 ### Membership